spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 are listed on the *Preview tables* dock.
 Selecting a table from the list shows the table's contents on the *Preview contents* dock.

+.. note:: The preview is oblivious of any filters possibly set up in the workflow.
+   Therefore, it may show entries, e.g. parameter values, that would be filtered out during execution.

 Mapping options
 ---------------

 The currently selected mapping is edited using the controls in *Mapping options* and *Mapping specification* docks.
 The *Mapping options* dock contains controls that apply to the mapping as a whole, e.g. what data the output tables contain.
-It's important to choose *Item type* correctly since it determines what database items the mapping outputs and also dictates the mapping types that will be visible in the *Mapping specification* dock widget.
+It is important to choose *Item type* correctly since it determines what database items the mapping outputs and also dictates the mapping types that will be visible in the *Mapping specification* dock widget.
 It has options *Object class, Relationship class, Relationship class with object parameter, Object group, Alternative, Scenario, Scenario alternative, Parameter value list, Feature, Tool, Tool feature* and *Tool feature method*.
-The rest of the options beside *Group function* are item type specific and may not be available for all selections.
+The rest of the options besides *Group function* are item type specific and may not be available for all selections.

 .. image:: img/exporter_mapping_options_dock.png
    :align: center